joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 set options for a single filter.</p>
 <p>For each class, there is also an associated MovieClip symbol in the
-library of the main application FLA file, whose name matches the name of the class (for example, the symbol “BlurPanel” is linked to the class defined in BlurPanel.as).
+library of the main application FLA file, whose name matches the name of the class (for example, the symbol "BlurPanel" is linked to the class defined in BlurPanel.as).
 The components that make up the user interface are positioned and named within those symbols.</p></td>
 </tr>